The 37's: Writing

 "The 37's" was written by Jeri Taylor and Brannon Braga.
 One of four season two episodes produced during season one (the others being "Projections", "Elogium", and "Twisted"), "The 37's" was originally intended to round out the first season of Voyager; UPN delayed these episodes to begin Voyagers second season before other networks' shows.
 This delay influenced a lot of decision-making about an episode that wound up pushed to the second season.
 Both writers wanted to end the first season by showing the Starfleet and Maquis factions aboard the ship banding together as a crew, accepting their long journey home, and "whining less about home."
 The landing of Voyager was also intended to take advantage of the last episode of the season as an opportunity to really wow the audience.

 Braga wanted the episode to be broken into a two-part episode because of what he called "a wealth of material", what Kate Mulgrew would later describe as "every scene" containing a monologue.
 Nobody else on the staff wanted to end the first season on a cliffhanger, as the first half would have been.
 Braga therefore condensed it into one episode, and admitted to struggling with the story, pointing out dramatically different tones in the first three acts as compared to the final two.
-Ultimately, though, he was satisfied with the end result and how the story came back around to focus on the Voyager crew in the end.
+Ultimately, though, he was satisfied with the result and how the story came back around to focus on the Voyager crew in the end.

 The colonists' cities, which are described in the episode as "[something] to be proud of", "amazing", and impressive, were never actually seen.
 Jeri Taylor explained that the last act of the episode was developed late, and between budgetary considerations and time constraints, it was impossible to realize them.
 Unlike co-writer Brannon Braga and series creator Michael Piller, who felt not seeing the cities was detrimental to the overall episode, Taylor did not think the compromise was "a big deal."